stephenfrench9/trace/README.md

 ##### trace/upper
 - put servers up in the cloud
 - formatter.yaml is a deployment with the formatter server at 0.0.0.0:5000
 - nginx-yaml is from managing-resources.
-Its just a service backed by an nginx-pod.
+Its just a service backed by an nginx-pod. except now it is backed by my image.
+The shark image.

 ## Possible sticking points.